 Southeast's library subscribes to many online databases.
 Explore the resources below to begin your research.
 For at-home access to Gale, EBSCO, NewsBank, FirstSearch, ProQuest, KVL and the Oxford databases, please contact the library:

-Academic OneFile- The premier source for peer-reviewed, full-text articles from the world's leading journals and reference sources.
+Academic OneFile - The premier source for peer-reviewed, full-text articles from the world's leading journals and references.

 Opposing Viewpoints in Context - A comprehensive resource for information on today's most important social issues.

-Health Reference Center-Academic – The premier academic source for peer-reviewed, full-text articles from the world's leading journals and reference sources.
-Articles and reference material on health, medicine and safety.
+Health Reference Center-Academic - Articles and reference material on health, medicine, and safety.

-Health and Wellness Resource Center – Articles and reference material from the consumer’s health perspective.
+Health and Wellness Resource Center - Articles and reference material from the consumer's heath perspective.

 EBSCO contains a wide variety of popular full-text and bibliographic databases, which include full-text plus abstracts and indexing for thousands of journals and periodicals.
 A wide range of subjects are covered including business, education, the social sciences and medicine.
 There are also 35 full-text national and international newspapers, and selective full-text of 375 regional U.S. newspapers.
 EBSCO also offers Searchasaurus, Kids Search and Student Research Center for younger scholars.